Automating Internet of Things Network Traffic Collection with Robotic Arm Interactions: Introduction

-In this paper, we present an alternative method for automating IoT network traffic collection: configuring a robotic arm to physically interact with IoT devices according to formalized interaction sequences (Section~\ref{sec:method}).
+In this paper, we present a novel method for automating IoT network traffic collection: configuring a robotic arm to interact with IoT devices according to formalized interaction sequences (Section~\ref{sec:method}), particularly on IoT devices with physical user interface (UI) elements such as buttons and switches.
+We focus on devices with physical UI elements because the collection of network traffic on such devices has been proven to be challenging and costly (Section \ref{sec:related}).
+At the same time, the application of robotic arm-assisted traffic collection is more suitable for these devices compared to devices with non-physical UI elements, which we discuss in Section \ref{sec:limit}.
 This approach can simulate real user behaviors, provide comprehensive coverage of possible user/device interactions, and eliminate tedious manual button pressing.
-Recording Internet traffic to and from the device during robotic arm interactions provides a scalable source of network data that can be used for security audits, privacy evaluation, or other IoT research.
+Recording Internet traffic to and from a device during robotic arm interactions provides a source of network data that can be used for security testing, privacy evaluation, or other IoT research.
+As far as we are aware, there has been no prior use of robotics to automate IoT research in this manner, raising significant potential for cross-disciplinary follow-up research.

-We demonstrate the effectiveness of this approach by configuring a robotic arm to press physical buttons on two devices: an Amazon Echo Show 5~\cite{echo} (a smart speaker with multiple user interfaces) and an Emerson Sensi Wi-Fi Smart Thermostat~\cite{sensi} (a household thermostat with only physical buttons) (Section~\ref{sec:evaluation}).
-We verify that this approach produces network behavior correlated with robot/device interactions by testing a variety of permutation-based button press sequences while collecting Internet traffic.
-For example, we observe 3.9 times more TCP traffic to and from the Echo Show when the robotic arm is actively pressing button sequences on its user interface.
-We also train a machine learning model (random forest classifier) that can accurately infer ($F_1 > 0.95$) when specific buttons are pressed on the device from network traffic alone.
-This suggests that the captured traffic provides substantial information about interactions with the device and would be useful for network, security, or privacy analyses.
+We demonstrate the effectiveness of our approach by configuring a robotic arm to press physical buttons on two devices: an Amazon Echo Show 5~\cite{echo} (a smart speaker with multiple user interfaces) and an Emerson Sensi Wi-Fi Smart Thermostat~\cite{sensi} (a household thermostat with only physical buttons) (Section~\ref{sec:evaluation}).
+We verify that this produces network behavior correlated with robot/device interactions by testing a variety of permutation-based button press sequences while collecting Internet traffic.
+We then train a machine learning model (random forest classifier) to accurately infer ($F_1 > 0.95$) which specific buttons are pressed on the devices from network traffic alone.
+This machine learning task is inspired by the various metadata-based inference attacks in the consumer IoT privacy literature~\cite{apthorpe2019keeping, acar2020peek, trimananda2020packet}.
+Success at this task indicates that the captured traffic provides substantial information about interactions with the devices and corresponding device behavior and would be useful for follow-up network, security, or privacy analyses.